 • Fleetwood Pulse

-These rigs suit travelers who want more room but still need an RV with good gas mileage for longer routes.
+These rigs suit people who want more room but still need an RV with good gas mileage for longer routes.

 Class A RVs — Spacious but Fuel-Heavy

-Class A motorhomes prioritize interior space and onboard amenities.
-However, their size and weight reduce efficiency.
-Most American petrol motorhomes in this class average 6–10 MPG.
+Class A RVs put inside space and onboard features first.
+But their size and weight reduce fuel use.
+Most U.S. gas RVs in this class get about 6–10 MPG (Consumer Reports).

-While comfortable for long stays, they are not ideal if fuel savings and maneuverability are top concerns.
+While cozy for long stays, they are not ideal if fuel savings and easy handling are top concerns.

 Diesel vs. Gas Engines